gshipley/summitlab14/Chapters/06-AddingCartridges.md

 If you do not see the cartridge in this directory, the RPM was not installed correctly.

-Check that they have been installed into the cartridge repository:
+Check that the cartridges have been installed into the cartridge repository:

 	# cd /var/lib/openshift/.cartridge_repository
 	# ls
 	# oo-admin-cartridge --list

 If you do not see the cartridge in the *.cartridge_repository* directory and the output of *oo-admin-cartridge --list*, you may need to restart the *ruby193-mcollective* service.

 Verify that your OpenShift node is reporting the correct list of cartridges to your OpenShift broker:

 	# oo-mco rpc -q openshift cartridge_repository action=list

 You may also need to clear the broker's and console's caches again, as described earlier in this lab.